agiannotti/bookmark-app/README.md

 •  Check all validations in the API documentation (e.g. title and url field required).

 •  User can select from a dropdown (a <select> element) a "minimum rating" to filter the list by all bookmarks rated at or above the chosen selection.

-## Technology Used

-• Javascript, CSS, HTML